 Are you eligible for a First Home Savings Account?

-You or your spouse (for tax purposes) were not the owner-occupant of a home that was your principal place of residence in any part of the calendar year before the account was opened or during the previous 4 calendar years.
+- You or your spouse or common-law partner must not have owned a primary residence you were living in during any part of the calendar year before the account was opened or during the previous four calendar years.

 Examples of situations where you can open an FHSA